kaylinvonbergen/LoveByte/README.md

 ## Major TODOs for next time
-- [ ] "cute-ify" the UI, it's currently functional, but not pretty
+- [ ] "Cute-ify" the UI, it's currently functional, but not pretty
 - [ ] Polish UX, quality of life updates to navigation
 - [ ] Work on game content
 - [ ] Develop further minigames